 How we select a business for review

-If an employer has asked you to get an ABN in order to work, it is highly likely you are not entitled to an ABN.
+If an employer has asked you to get an ABN in order to work, it is highly likely you’re not entitled to an ABN.

 If your business is selected for review

-You will be contacted and asked to provide information to confirm your entitlement to an ABN, which can vary from case to case.
+We will contact you and ask you to provide information to confirm your entitlement to an ABN, which can vary from case to case.

-We will ask for evidence that you either have or have started your enterprise.
+We will ask for evidence that you’re either in business or have started your enterprise.
 This would include evidence that you have undertaken some of the following activities:

-- advertising, setting up a social media account or a website for the business
+- advertising, and setting up a social media account or a website for the business

 - purchasing business cards or stationery for the business